act65/open-problems/docs/2018-03-20-better-priors.md

 - How is my data structured and which priors are sensible?
 - How transferable are priors between different settings?

-## A language a priori?
+## A language a-priori?

 Above we consider priors in optimisation and priors in approximation separately, but we really want to be able to reason about the priors of our model and training algorithm together.

 If we have $p_{model}$ and $p_{train}$ then we could like to be able to compose the such that:
-* if they have contradicting priors then ?
+* if they have contradicting priors then ??
 * ?

 ## What is a priors worth?

-> How much does a single prior of (say) a DNN explain its ability compared to another DNN without that same prior?
+> __Q6__ How much does a single prior of (say) a DNN explain its ability compared to another DNN without that same prior?

-Can we